admiraltyio/admiralty/charts/multicluster-scheduler/README.md

 # Include the following if the scheduler's cluster is also a member cluster.
 # Note: Alternatively, you could install two releases in that cluster (with different release names!),
-# one with the scheduler and clusters subcharts, the other with the agent and webhook subcharts.
+# one with the scheduler and clusters subcharts, the other with the agent subchart.

 agent:
   enabled: true
   clusterName: SCHEDULER_CLUSTER_NAME # In standard mode, clusters declare their own names.
   # ...
 Configure the agent deployment with custom values.

-webhook:
-  enabled: true
-  # ...
-Configure the webhook deployment with custom values.
 ```

 > Note: The cluster names need NOT match context names and/or any other cluster nomenclature you may use.
 They are contained within the multicluster-scheduler [domain](https://en.wikipedia.org/wiki/Domain-driven_design).